shadow/shadow/docs/Running-Shadow.md

 ### torrent

+**NOTE: the torrent plug-in currently [contains bugs](https://github.com/shadow/shadow/issues/125) and is not expected to work correctly.
+If you run into problems, please skip this section.**

 The `torrent` plug-in built-in example configures a BitTorrent-like P2P swarm to share an 8 MiB file between all of 10 clients.
 A torrent 'authority' represents a tracker and assists clients in joining the swarm, and the file is shared in 16 KiB chunks.
 This example will also take a few minutes, and redirecting output is advised:

 ```bash